jon-jacky/home/commonplace.md

   morality -- I won't *publish* something if it seems to me morally wrong to publish it, but the act of exploration that is writing is very different from the finality and public-ness of publishing.
-  Writing is still private until it is made public.)
+  Writing is still private until it is made public.)"

-  Speaking of not being afraid when you write, ...
-I have evolved ...
-  ... two habits that make me not afraid.
+  "Speaking of not being afraid when you write, ...
+I have evolved ... two habits that make me not afraid.
 One is the habit of starting every story in the notebook, where it is under no pressure to be a story; the other is ...
 I sit in front of the typed pages of a story that is nearly finished ... and instead of working on it, I begin